Quick Tour

 }

-This step will start a SlowDash server and open a port at 18881.
-To stop it, type ctrl
+This step starts a SlowDash server on port 18881.
+To stop the server, press Ctrl-c.

 Image from DockerHub